 Ergonomics is reviewed periodically when new employees join the company or when changes are made to workstations.
 Each employee is offered an electrically adjustable desk so as to avoid the health problems caused by excessive sedentary work.

-Finnfund monitors the number of sickness leaves, developments in the number of sickness leaves and the identified reasons for sickness leaves continuously in cooperation with the company providing occupational healthcare services.
-As a whole, the number of sickness leaves is at a normal level and has not changed dramatically over the years.
+Finnfund monitors the number of sick leaves, developments in the number of sick leaves and the identified reasons for sick leaves continuously in cooperation with the company providing occupational healthcare services.
+As a whole, the number of sick leaves is at a normal level and has not changed dramatically over the years.